 ABOUT EMMA

 Emma Trickett is the principal teacher at Miss Emma's Dancing.
-Her extensive movement experience began with a childhood full of music and gymnastics, and she fell in love with dance performance at the age of five after playing a dancing sunflower in a school show!
+Her extensive movement experience began with a childhood full of music and gymnastics, and she fell in love with movement expression and performance at the age of five after playing a dancing sunflower in a school show!
 Emma has dedicated 29 years to Ballroom & Latin dancing and has been inspired by incredible teachers throughout her dance career.
-She earned her first dance-teaching qualification in 2005 and has taught a diverse range of students, from complete beginners to those preparing for competitions and auditions.
+She earned her first dance-teaching qualification in 2005 (21 years ago!) and has taught a diverse range of students, from complete beginners to those preparing for competitions and auditions.

-Emma has explored many aspects of dance and has enjoyed social dancing, performance opportunities, and competition.
-She developed a particular interest in how multisensory cues can enhance the perception of rhythm, primarily through meaningful experiences with deaf students, and values dance for its endless opportunities to learn, grow and experience.
+Emma has explored many aspects of dance, enjoying not only social dancing but also memorable performance opportunities and competition.
+Emma values dance for its endless opportunities to learn, grow and experience.
+Her passion for dance history has shaped her teaching, and she has developed a keen interest in how multisensory cues can enhance the perception of rhythm, primarily through meaningful experiences with deaf students, helping them to experience shared rhythm and boosting their engagement and confidence in dance.
 As a passionate and experienced dance professional, Emma enjoys continuous professional development and sharing her knowledge and skills with others.

 Royal Academy of Dance (RAD): Registered Teacher